mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/custom-ami/index.md

 1. Launch the DC/OS advanced template using the AWS CloudFormation web console and specify the DC/OS cloud_images AMI.
 Verify that the cluster launched successfully.
 For more information, see the [documentation](/1.11/installing/ent/cloud/aws/advanced/#launch).

-## Instructions to modify the DC/OS cloud_images AMI for your environment
+## Instructions to modify the DC/OS cloud_images AMI

 After you have successfully built and deployed the unmodified DC/OS cloud_images AMI using the AWS CloudFormation web console:

 1. Modify the DC/OS [cloud_images](https://github.com/dcos/dcos/tree/master/cloud_images) AMI scripts with your own AMI customizations.

-    **Important:** Your AMI must satisfy all of the DC/OS AMI prerequisites as shown in the template.
+    **Note:** Your AMI must satisfy all of the DC/OS AMI prerequisites as shown in the template.

 1. Launch the DC/OS advanced templates using the AWS CloudFormation web console and specify your customized AMI.
 Verify that DC/OS starts as expected and that services can be launched on the DC/OS cluster.